naumazeredo/jsonresume-theme-newflat/README.md

-## Preview

-The theme can be previewed at http://themes.jsonresume.org/flat
+The New Flat theme is based on Flat theme (http://themes.jsonresume.org/flat)

 ## License